Contact us

 Keeping the system simple helps ensure efficient performance and keeps operational costs for AI model inference and RAG data storage manageable.
 By caching frequently requested responses, latency – the time to generate an answer – can typically be kept to two to three seconds, which feels natural in a conversation.
 For longer, dynamically generated responses, latency may increase slightly, in which case conversational prompts (e.g., “Processing, please wait”) can be used to maintain a smooth user experience.

-An AI-powered RAG conversational platform can offload much of the routine work from a SMB’s staff while providing 24/7/365 access to FAQs.
+An AI-powered RAG conversational platform like Telekit can offload much of the routine work from a SMB’s staff while providing 24/7/365 access to FAQs.
 The system is easy to set up, requiring no code or additional equipment, and operates at a low cost.
 That said, there are a few key design considerations to keep in mind:

 • Order processing is not included.
 While conversational ordering or appointment scheduling could be added, these features introduce significant complexity and require integration with other systems.
 We recommend starting with the “low-hanging fruit” of FAQs first.